AbhishekSingl/COVID19_Pipeline/README.md

 It's easy to setup COVID19 Pipeline which we can setup either locally or on Azure Server.

-## Tools and Techniques Used:
+## Tools:
 - Airflow: Workflow management for ETL pipeline
-- Azure: Azure Database Storage and Virtual Machine
+- Azure Server: Azure Database Storage and Virtual Machine
 - NRC: Emotion Lexicons for Sentiment Analysis

 ## Data: